 Welcome to the Spotlight.
 Here we spotlight one key player for each game of the season, hopefully putting a different player in the spotlight each week.
 Today's player in the spotlight is safety Jamal Adams.
-Adams is the more heralded of the two rookie safeties starting for the Jets in 2017, starting along with second round pick Marcus Maye.
+Adams is the more heralded of the two sophomore safeties starting for the New York Jets in 2018, starting along with 2017 second round pick Marcus Maye (assuming Maye is healthy enough to start this game).

-Jamal Adams is a 22 year old, 6' 0", 215 pound safety out of Louisiana State University.
+Jamal Adams is a 23 year old (on October 17), 6' 0", 215 pound safety out of Louisiana State University.
 Adams has NFL bloodlines; his father is George Adams, former NFL running back for the 1986 Super Bowl champion New York Giants.
 Jamal Adams had a very productive career at LSU.
 In his sophomore year he was voted 2nd team All SEC when he tallied 67 tackles and four interceptions.
 In his junior year Adams was voted first team All American.
-Adams was noted for his outstanding leadership qualities, his advanced knowledge of the game and his almost preternatural ability to diagnose plays quickly and correctly.
+Adams was noted for his outstanding leadership qualities, his advanced knowledge of the game and his preternatural ability to diagnose plays quickly and correctly.
 Adams finished his three year college career with 209 tackles, 18 for a loss, 5 interceptions and 14 passes defended.
 Adams was widely considered the second best player in the 2017 NFL draft, and was selected by the New York Jets with the 6th overall pick in the 1st round of the draft.
-Adams was the first of back to back safeties selected by the Jets in 2017, as safety Marcus Maye was selected with the Jets second round pick.
-Together the two rookie safeties were counted on to completely overhaul the back end of the Jets defense.
-Both 2016 starting safeties Marcus Gilchrist and Calvin Pryor were jettisoned in favor of the rookies.
-There was some concern that two rookies in the last line of defense could be a problem for the 2017 Jets, but thus far they have instead been a revelation.
+Adams was the first of back to back safeties selected by the Jets in 2017, as safety Marcus Maye was selected with the Jets’ second round pick.
+Together the two safeties have been counted on to completely overhaul the back end of the Jets defense.

-The Jets have used Adams in a variety of roles this season.
-He has lined up as a cornerback, a safety and a linebacker.
+The Jets have used Adams in a variety of roles since he was drafted.
+He has lined up as a cornerback, a safety, a linebacker and an edge defender.
 Adams has rushed the passer, he’s shot gaps to shut down running backs, and he’s covered tight ends, wide receivers and running backs in pass coverage.
 While Adams has had a few problems covering tight ends, for the most part he has looked like he belonged as an NFL starter from day one.
 He also has danced a little.
-Together with fellow rookie Marcus Maye the two rookies have stabilized what was a leaky back end of the secondary a year ago.
+Together with running mate Marcus Maye the two safeties have stabilized what was a leaky back end of the secondary prior to Adams’ and Maye’s arrival.